0p3r4t0r/CV_Templates/README.md

 # CV_Templates
-Here is a Latex resume template that is inteded to be easy to fill out, even if you don't have very much experience with Latex.
+Here is a Latex resume template that is intended to be easy to fill out, even if you don't have very much experience with Latex.
 Below I have also included a guide for writing Latex in Japanese.
 I needed to be able to type a resume in Japanese, but could find no clear guides on getting latex to compile Japanese text smoothly, so I made one for myself and have left it below.

 How To LaTeX in Japanese